Real Talk About Marriage

 At church, I was a good member.

 At home, I was wrestling demons.
-My personal ones were being flippant, lack of patience, railroading people’s emotions & ideas, having crazy mood swings, having a depressed day or two each month.
+My personal ones were: impatience, railroading people’s emotions & ideas, having crazy mood swings, having a depressed day or two each month.
 I knew it wasn’t “good” in the sense that God wanted a good life for me, but it’s normal for everyone to have their closet issues, right?

 Well, fast forward to today and I just started therapy.
 I’ve always had anger issues.
 I hold on tightly to bitterness & resentment.
 And my depressed days are more frequent than I care to admit.